Physical Oceanography (PO)

 Requirements for Admission

-In addition to the general requirements for admission to the PhD program listed here, a major in a physical science, including three years of physics and mathematics, is required.
+In addition to the general requirements for admission to the PhD program listed here, three or more years of coursework in physics, mathematics, or engineering is recommended.

 PO APPLICANT EVALUATION CRITERIA